-The Ballard Center’s impact investing initiative helps students learn skills and gain experience in investing in sustainable businesses that are creating social impact.
+The Ballard Center’s Impact Investing program helps students learn skills and gain experience in investing in sustainable social ventures that are creating positive social impact.

 What is Impact Investing?

-Impact Investing is the active placement of capital in businesses and funds that generate social and environmental benefit while simultaneously generating financial returns.
-Departing from a strict separation of the financial and philanthropic worlds, impact investing blends best practices from traditional asset management, private equity and venture capital investing, business development, international and domestic economic development, and environmental innovation to support enterprises that maximize financial returns and social good.
+Impact investing is the active placement of capital and funds in businesses that achieve social benefit while simultaneously generating financial returns.
+Impact investing blends best practices from traditional asset management, private equity and venture capital investing, business development, international and domestic economic development, and environmental innovation to support enterprises that maximize financial returns and social good.

-Bridge the gap between business and social causes by signing up for the Ballard Center’s impact investing class and gain the following benefits:
+Bridge the gap between businesses and social causes by signing up for the Ballard Center’s Impact Investing class and gain these benefits:

-- Experience: Students will hear from current social ventures from a variety of backgrounds and industries, and will have the opportunity to gain skills related to impact investing.
-Students will gain experience in due diligence, research, and business analysis.
+- Experience: Students will hear from several current social ventures from a variety of backgrounds and industries.
+Through these interactions they will have the opportunity to gain skills related to impact investing including experience in due diligence, research, and business analysis.

-- Career Development: Through the extensive training and experience the Ballard Center provides, students will develop skills necessary to pursue a wide variety of careers, including venture capital, private equity, impact investing, and social entrepreneurship.
-The Ballard Center’s impact investing program will help students gain unparalleled opportunities to start their careers in exciting industries and regions throughout the world.
+- Career Development: Students will develop skills necessary to pursue a wide variety of careers, including venture capital, private equity, impact investing, and social entrepreneurship.
+The program will help students gain unparalleled opportunities to start their careers in exciting industries and regions throughout the world.

-The Sorenson Impact Center internship gives students the unique opportunity to be a part of the world’s first student-run impact investment firm.
-The Center was founded in partnership with the Ballard Center; David Eccles School of Business at the University of Utah; entrepreneur, business leader, and societal innovator James Sorenson; and global impact investor Geoff Woolley.
-Originally called the University Impact Fund (UIF), this independently run venture fund leverages the skills of undergraduate and graduate students throughout the state.
+The University Impact internship gives students the unique opportunity to be a part of the world’s newest student-run impact investment firm.
+These internships start at the beginning of each semester to give students hands-on impact investing experience.
+University Impact was founded in partnership with the Ballard Center; social entrepreneur, business leader, and societal innovator Kurt Brown; and global impact investor Geoff Woolley.
+This independently run venture fund leverages the skills of undergraduate and graduate students throughout the world.

-At the Sorenson Impact Center, student associates play critical roles in the due diligence and investment process.
-Internships start at the beginning of BYU’s spring terms and fall semesters.
-By signing up for the Ballard Center newsletter, you will be informed of Sorenson Impact Center information sessions on BYU campus and application deadlines.
+At University Impact, student associates play critical roles in the due diligence and investment process.
+Paid Internships start at the beginning of BYU’s semesters.
+By signing up for the Ballard Center newsletter, you will be informed of University Impact information sessions on BYU campus and application deadlines.

 For more information on impact investing, take a look at the following resources: